open5e/open5e/source/monsters/tome-of-beasts/D/drakes/rust-drake.rst

 1d4 days, when the affected creature experiences painful muscle spasms, particularly in the jaw.
 After each long rest, the creature must repeat the saving throw.
-If it fails, the victim takes 1d3 Dexterity damage and is paralyzed for 24 hours; if the saving throw succeeds, the creature takes no damage and feels well enough to act normally for the day.
-This continues until the creature dies from Dexterity loss, recovers naturally by making successful saving throws after two consecutive long rests, or is cured with lesser restoration or comparable magic.
+If it fails, the victim takes 1d3 Dexterity damage and is :ref:`srd:paralyzed` for 24 hours; if the saving throw succeeds, the creature takes no damage and feels well enough to act normally for the day.
+This continues until the creature dies from Dexterity loss, recovers naturally by making successful saving throws after two consecutive long rests, or is cured with :ref:`srd:lesser-restoration` or comparable magic.
-After the disease ends, the victim recovers 1d3 lost Dexterity with each long rest; greater restoration or comparable magic can restore it all at once.
+After the disease ends, the victim recovers 1d3 lost Dexterity with each long rest; :ref:`srd:greater-restoration` or comparable magic can restore it all at once.